 Allspice is a something special.
 Although it comes from a single plant, many people think it smells like a combination of cinnamon, nutmeg and cloves.

 Whether ground or whole, cloves are not a spice that everyone can appreciate.
 While that’s true, granulated cloves are still a holiday baking must.
-From ginger snaps to gingerbread men, ground cloves should not be missed.
+Whole cloves also make an tasty addition to holiday baked ham.

 Quick tip: Stud holiday ham with whole cloves for great flavor and use ground cloves in the glaze.